 Today, we’ll focus on the benefits of bodyweight training or weight lifting that you can’t get from cardio.

 Folks who do strength training have better body composition than cardio enthusiasts.
 The reason for this is that strength training increases lean muscle mass while cardio doesn’t.

 A person who does cardio and another who does strength training may have the same body fat percentages but totally different physiques.
 Just picture the physique of a marathon runner and a sprinter.

 If your goal is to have lean defined muscles, or a firm toned body, strength training is the way to go.

-I may also add that it’s impossible to target a specific muscle with cardio, while with strength training you can target abs, arms legs and so on.
+I may also add that it’s impossible to target a specific muscle with cardio,

 Did you know that most of the calories you burn in a day are burnt by doing nothing?
 That’s right, the resting metabolic rate (RMR) burns more calories than exercise (activity) and thermic effect of food combined.

 Did you further know that gaining three pounds of muscles can boost your daily RMR by 120 calories?
 So by using strength training to increase muscles mass, you’ll be able to boost your RMR and consequently burn more calories.

 Additionally, research shows that strength training boosts metabolism up to 48 hours after training, while this study shows that 45 minutes of cardio boosts metabolism for up to 12 hours.